 What will you do when you and your staff cannot work any harder and there are no more expenses to cut?
 That’s the question I want to ask whenever I visit a clinic.
 However, it’s difficult to ask so directly and put someone on the spot, especially when they are working hard – very hard – to run a profitable clinic.
-In this space, I am less constrained and besides, I think it is an important question for any clinic manager who is responsible for the profitability of their clinic to be asking themselves.
+This is an important question for any clinic manager who is responsible for the profitability of their clinic to be asking themselves.

 I think it’s imperative that clinic managers start asking themselves difficult questions now because of what I have observed.
 I’ve built these observations into narratives and I share them now.
 If they resonate with you, I submit that your clinic is reaching a limit as to how hard clinicians work and how many expenses can be cut.
 That the approach of increased productivity and lower expenses as the road to profitability may be coming to an end.

 I get up in the morning and jump into my clinical garb and head out the door.
 I’m tired and the day is just getting started.
 But, I believe in myself, my training, and the therapy I deliver to my patients.

 I get to the clinic just before it opens; traffic was a bear.
 I put my lunch in the refrigerator and grab a cup of coffee to jump start my brain.
 I check my schedule of patients just in time to have the receptionist tell me that my first patient is ready.

 It’s already lunchtime.
 Where did the morning go?
 Oh, that’s right – I saw eight patients including one first visit.
 I’ve got twenty minutes for lunch and if I type with one hand and eat with the other, I can finish the evaluation notes for my new patient.